NixOS/nixpkgs/README.md

 ### AutonomySim

-`Botnix` is only half of the equation in developing and deploying autonomous systems for the real world. `Botnix` is designed to be co-developed and integrated with [`AutonomySim`](https://github.com/nervosys/AutonomySim/), the simulation engine for autonomous systems, for which documentation can be found below.
+`Botnix` is only half of the equation in developing and deploying autonomous systems for the real world. `Botnix` is designed to be co-developed and integrated with [`AutonomySim`](https://github.com/nervosys/AutonomySim/), the simulation engine for autonomous systems.

 * [AutonomySim](https://nervosys.github.io/AutonomySim) - The simulation engine for autonomous systems